 Diagnosing Reptile Scale Rot

 Diagnosing Reptile Scale Rot can be done through physical examination and observation, as well as laboratory testing.
 Your veterinarian will examine the affected area, looking for any signs of infection or discoloration.
-They may also take a swab sample to test for bacterial and fungal infections.
-In some cases, further testing such as blood tests or radiographs may be necessary to rule out other potential causes of the symptoms.
+They could also take a swab sample to test for bacterial and fungal infections.
+In some cases, further testing such as blood tests or radiographs will be necessary to rule out other potential causes of their symptoms.

 Stages of Reptile Scale Rot